nixitN/js-python/README.md

 # JavaScript vs Python
-- JS practice codes rewrite in own Python codes.
+*JS practice codes rewrite in own Python codes.
+It is mainly a practice opportunity for me to see how big the difference is between the two languages.
+And I will learn to program in the Python language.*
+- **Simpler codes:** Chaining if else, SUM...